nden/jwst-drl/README.md

 to test and evaluate coordinate transforms associated with the MIRI instrument on board JWST.

+manga/ contains some convenience functions taken from the IDL code library of the SDSS MaNGA IFU pipeline.

 mirim/ contains routines to apply the MIRI Imager distortion solution to convert between pixel coordinates and JWST v2,v3 telescope-frame coordinates